silverleaves conservation association

 • Watch for wildlife.
 Drive within Phillip Island’s speed limits and watch for wildlife on the roads at any time of the day or night.
 Report injured wildlife and any sightings of shorebirds such as Hooded Plovers and Red-capped Plovers to Phillip Island Nature Parks on 5951 2800.

-• NO Dogs Zone.
-Please be aware that NO DOGS are allowed past the last track at the east end of Silverleaves towards Observation Point.
+• NO DOGS ZONES Please be aware that NO DOGS are allowed past the last track at the east end of Silverleaves towards Observation Point.
 Following this rule helps to protect Hooded Plovers and other animals that nest and feed in this area.
 Dogs have restricted hours on the beach and must ALWAYS be on the leash.
-Observe dog access times for the rest of the Silverleaves beach.
+Hooded Plovers nest along the high tide area and are easliy disturbed by dogs or their owners walking near their nests.
+Try keeping to the waters edge in nesting season .

 • Control Cats If you have a cat please don't let it wander, keep it confined to your property or inside to protect wildlife.